10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Need a break from the glitz and glamour of Ginza?
 Escape the district’s consumerist bubble at the atmospheric restaurant district of Yurakucho.

-Whereas nearby Ginza feels most comfortable flaunting its high-style, Yurakucho holds fast to the old Tokyo vibe.
-To see it in action, look to the dimly lit alleyways below the train tracks leading to Tokyo Station.
+Whereas nearby Ginza flaunts high style, Yurakucho holds fast to the old Tokyo vibe.
+To see it in action, we need to look to the dimly lit alleyways below the train tracks leading to Tokyo Station.

 Yurakucho

-Huddle in and treat yourself to some yakitori.
+Huddle into the underpass and treat yourself to some yakitori.
 Yakitori is the district’s signature charcoal-grilled skewers.
-It’s one of the best foods in Tokyo, drawing in office workers of Tokyo for after-work snacks and biiru.
+It’s one of the tastiest foods in Tokyo, drawing in office workers of Tokyo for after-work snacks and biiru.

 Getting to Yurakucho: The restaurants of Yurakucho sit below Yurakucho Station.
 From Ginza Station, it’s about a 5-minute walk here via Harumi-dori.